 Not only do they connect to every major district in Tokyo, but they also get there bang on time, every time.

-It’s no suprise then that trains are the most popular method of transport for Japanese salarymen and workers to get too and from work
+It’s no surprise then that trains are the most popular method of transport for Japanese salarymen and workers to get to and from work

 One reason Tokyo trains and subway may seem extremely busy is because of the somewhat extended rush hour time frames.